weldr/lorax/docs/mkksiso.rst

 Run ``mkksiso`` like so::

-    mkksiso --add /PATH/TO/REPO/ /PATH/TO/KICKSTART /PATH/TO/ISO /PATH/TO/NEW-ISO
+    mkksiso --add /PATH/TO/REPO/ --ks /PATH/TO/KICKSTART /PATH/TO/ISO /PATH/TO/NEW-ISO

 Create a liveimg boot.iso